 - Don't mix fluids.
 Motor oil mixed with other automotive fluids, like windshield washer or brake fluid, can't be recycled.
-Also avoid storing used motor oil in containers that once housed other fluids.
+Also avoid storing used engine oil in containers that once housed other fluids.

-- Store used motor oil in a cool dry place until it can be recycled.
+- Store used oil in a cool dry place until it can be recycled.

 - Bring it to your local Advance Auto Parts for recycling.

 Recycling used oil is a small way to make a difference for the environment.